 - Be able and willing to meet the participant expectations outlined below.

 The success of this community of practice depends on the full commitment of each participant.
 While we understand that conflicts will always arise, we also hope participants will to commit to:

-- The two-year timeline of this initiative.
+- The two-year timeline of this program

 - Sharing and learning in real time with peer and colleagues.